AltanS/matomo-docker-ansible/README.md

 ## MariaDB
+- Environment vars are configured in `templates/db.env.j2`

 - [ ] TODO: setup a backup playbook
 - Currently there is no playbook or task to get a backup of mariadb
 - I'd recommend manually dumping the database, a folder is mounted in the mariadb container so the dumps would be available on the host machine

+## Lazydocker
+- Lazydocker is installed via ansible and available on the server after provisioning by running `lazydocker`

+## Bugs

+__The configuration file {/var/www/html/config/config.ini.php} has not been found or could not be read__
+- This happens only after the first deployment, open the URL and configure the instance

+__error: externally-managed-environment__
+- Refer to this blog post https://www.jeffgeerling.com/blog/2023/how-solve-error-externally-managed-environment-when-installing-pip3
+- If you're running this on Ubuntu 22.04, you might need to change the python version path in `pre_tasks` of `provision.yml`